Get a free, no obligation personal loan quote with rates as low as 9.99%

 5. Identity Theft

-While there are a few ways you can go about protecting yourself against identity theft, checking your credit report is a good place to start.
-By pulling your credit report, you can review it in great detail to see if there are any discrepancies in there that would suggest that someone has been tampering with your identity.
-When looking at your credit report, check for:
+While there are a few ways you can protect yourself against identity theft, checking your credit report is a good place to start.
+By pulling your credit report, you can review it in great detail to see if any discrepancies would suggest that someone has been tampering with your identity.

 • Unfamiliar credit inquiries on your credit report